SynthstromAudible/DelugeFirmware/docs/features/audio_export.md

   - Normalization can be turned on in the export configuration menu located at: `SONG\EXPORT AUDIO\CONFIGURE EXPORT\NORMALIZATION`

 ### Song FX
-- By default, song FX are excluded.
+- By default, song FX are excluded (these are the master FX in Song and Arranger Views when Affect Entire is enabled).
 They can be included in the export configuration menu located at: `SONG\EXPORT AUDIO\CONFIGURE EXPORT\SONG FX`

 ### Clip Loop Points